Aditya4068/passbox/README.md

-# passbox - A Password Manager created using Python and Tkinter
+# Passbox

-Passbox is a password manager which stores, generates and encrypts passwords using the SHA-256 cryptographic hash function.
+Passbox is a password manager made using Python and Tkinter.
+It allows users to generate and store passwords for various websites and applications while encrypting them using the SHA-256 cryptographic hash function.